 These search variations are part of what can make page optimization a difficult and time consuming task.
 A successful organic campaign, or any successful PPC campaign will analyze competitors, inbound traffic, various search terms with all variations, and then put this data into action with a marketing plan.
 You can’t improve organic rankings without quality content in the first place, so keep that in mind.

 You must also be aware of the constant algorithm changes by search engines, specifically Google.
-It’s also worth mentioning that you shouldn’t turn to “black hat” methods in an attempt to game the search engines…that’s old news, but here in the office, we recently discovered a website selling auto parts online (not a client of ours!) that was actually hiding keywords on the page, by making the keywords the same color as the background.
+It’s also worth mentioning that you shouldn’t turn to “black hat” methods in an attempt to game the search engines.
+That’s old news, but we recently discovered a website selling auto parts online (not a client of ours!) that was actually hiding keywords on the page, by making the keywords the same color as the background.
 This site was not ranking very well and its hard to believe there are still some websites turning to this method today, but there are.

 This can quickly turn into a full-time job if performed in-house, and of course you can always turn to an experienced digital marketing agency such as Hedges & Company to ensure that you will show up organically ahead of your competition!
 If you have any questions on all of this in the car parts aftermarket please give us a call in the office and ask to speak with one of our enthusiast online marketing experts.